 Current Weather OutlookStatewide weather outlook from Florida Division of Emergency Management Meteorology

-Updated 8:37 A.M.
-EDT
+Updated 8:45 A.M.
+EST

+Tropical cyclone development is not expected over the next 5 days.
 For more information on the tropics, please visit the National Hurricane Center at www.hurricanes.gov.